j7goblin/diy-ios-vpn/README.md

 ## License

-This project is licensed under the [LICENSE] - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Third-Party Licenses

+This project uses the following third-party components:

+- [Warp Plus](https://github.com/bepass-org/warp-plus): License type and copyright © respective owners.
+Please refer to the official Warp Plus documentation for license details.
+- [Outline](https://github.com/Jigsaw-Code/outline-apps): License type and copyright © respective owners.
+Please refer to the official Outline documentation for license details.

 ## Support